Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Note that this card does not have PCM support and no mixer; only FM synthesis.

-Make sure you have ``sbiload`` from the alsa-tools package available and, after loading the module, find out the assigned ALSA sequencer port number through ``sbiload -l``.
+Make sure you have ``sbiload`` from the woke alsa-tools package available and, after loading the woke module, find out the woke assigned ALSA sequencer port number through ``sbiload -l``.

 Example output: